Tapping the surprising science of “humble narcissism”

 Most people think “narcissism” is a stable characteristic or personality type.
 In popular conceptions, narcissists are excessively self-centered, self-absorbed, entitled, and willing to exploit others to reach their goals.
 And that definition is partly right, but only partly.
 Narcissism really does represent an excessive focus on the self that can lead to toxic social behaviors and poor workplace outcomes.
 Though narcissists may initially seem charismatic, charming, and leader-like, over time the facade tends to crack, revealing a fragile and needy ego that craves admiration and validation by one and all.

 But as it turns out, even narcissists have their nuances, and one of them is the capacity for humility.
-Being humble may sound totally outside the wheelhouses of folks with strong narcissistic tendencies, but my research suggests that it isn’t.
+Being humble may sound totally outside the wheelhouses of folks with strong narcissistic tendencies, but research by my colleagues and I suggests that it isn’t.
 Indeed, overlooking this counterintuitive side to narcissism risks missing key lessons on what it takes to be an effective leader.

 Related: The ridiculously simple, scientific way to test for narcissism